Konstantin-Bakalov/BFS-Path-Finder/README.md

 # BFS-Path-Finder
-Finds the path between two nodes if it exists using BFS Algorithm and Java Swing
+Finds the path between two nodes if it exists using BFS Algorithm and Java Swing.

-Windows users may expericence issues with the size of the Frame
+Windows users may expericence issues with the size of the Frame.

 <img src = "images/image1.png">